gofosu/kwaku-webpage/content/publication/cross_party_lines.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "When will partisans cross party lines to elect a potentially better-performing opposition politician?
-Individuals in developing countries vote for politicians in expectation of public goods.
-Partisan geography influences voters' beliefs about politicians' ability to exclude them from such goods.
-Since voters believe they are better able to replace poorly performing incumbents in competitive districts, partisans in non-segregated, competitive constituencies are more likely to vote for opposition candidates than those in other settings.
-Using a conjoint experiment administered to voters that randomized the characteristics of parliamentary candidates in Ghana, I find that voters in competitive, non-segregated districts are the most willing to cross party lines.
-Additional data on actual public goods distribution supports the mechanism.
-Data from Ghana's 2020 parliamentary elections confirm the external validity of the findings: party switching is highest in this type of district.
-My results demonstrate the influence of constituency characteristics on electoral accountability."
+abstract = "Partisans often face two dilemmas when deciding to vote for a potentially better-performing opposition candidate in clientelistic distributive systems.
+First, whether the opposition candidate, once elected, will provide them with promised public goods.
+Second, whether they can sanction the politician should she renege.
+I argue that partisans' fears of exclusion and inability to punish shirking are much lower in electoral districts where parties' supporters live side-by-side (partisan nonsegregated) *and* elections are competitive compared to other electoral settings.
+Accordingly, partisans are more likely to cross party lines in nonsegregated and competitive constituencies than in other settings.
+Using a conjoint experiment administered to voters sampled from a stratified sample of constituencies in Ghana, I show that voters in competitive, nonsegregated districts are the most willing to cross party lines.
+Additional data on voters' perceptions of actual public goods distribution and political efficacy support the mechanism.
+My results demonstrate how partisan geography and electoral competitiveness jointly shape democratic accountability in clientelistic systems."

 abstract_short = ""